SwiftStudies/OysterKit/README.md

 We can now use `stlrc` to compile the STLR into Swift.
 This simple command will do that

-	stlrc generate -g Sentance.stlr -l swiftIR -ot ./
+	stlrc generate -g Sentence.stlr -l swiftIR -ot ./

-The above command will generate a Sentance.swift file in the current directory.
+The above command will generate a Sentence.swift file in the current directory.
 You should see what it does if you change `-l swiftIR` to `-l SwiftPM`... but that's another story.
-Here's what's in Sentance.swift
+Here's what's in Sentence.swift

 	import Foundation
 	import OysterKit

 	/// Intermediate Representation of the grammar
-	internal enum SentanceTokens : Int, TokenType, CaseIterable, Equatable {
+	internal enum SentenceTokens : Int, TokenType, CaseIterable, Equatable {
-	    typealias T = SentanceTokens
+	    typealias T = SentenceTokens

-	    /// The tokens defined by the grammar case `punctuation`, `properNoun`, `other`, `word`, `words`, `sentance`
+	    /// The tokens defined by the grammar case `punctuation`, `properNoun`, `other`, `word`, `words`, `sentence`

 	    /// The rule for the token
 	    var rule : Rule {